top of page

 Will My Therapist Tell Me What to Do?

 You might come to therapy to make a decision.
 Fair enough.
 Lots of people do.
 This is a warning that it may not go the way you think.
-A lot of folks think that therapists are experts that help advise people on what they should do, perhaps because they’re experts in living (and unfortunately I think some therapists believe this about themselves).
+A lot of folks think of therapists as experts who help advise people on what they should do because they’re experts in living (and unfortunately I think some therapists believe this about themselves).
 However, there are good reasons why good therapists usually don’t give advice.
-First, it’s much better for you to take responsibili
+First, it’s much better for you to take responsibility for your o

 Oct 17, 20253 min read